2020 finally ending, but New Year’s revelries muted by virus

 Sydney is Australia’s most populous city and has had its most active local transmission of the coronavirus in recent weeks.

-Melbourne, Australia’s second most populous city, has canceled its fireworks this year.
+Melbourne, Australia’s second most populous city, canceled its fireworks this year.
 “For the first time in many, many years we made the big decision, difficult decision to cancel the fireworks,” Mayor Sally Capp said.

 “We did that because we know that it attracts up to 450,000 people into the city for one moment at midnight to enjoy a spectacular display and music.
 We are not doing that this year.”

-In notable contrast, the west coast city of Perth — which has not had community spread of the virus since April — was gearing up to celebrate the new year almost normally with large crowds expected to watch two fireworks spectacles.
+In notable contrast, the west coast city of Perth — which has not had community spread of the virus since April — celebrated the new year almost normally with large crowds flocking to watch two fireworks spectacles.

-New Zealand, which is two hours ahead of Sydney, and several of its South Pacific island neighbors have no COVID-19 cases, and New Year celebrations there are the same as ever.
+New Zealand, which is two hours ahead of Sydney, and several of its South Pacific island neighbors have no current COVID-19 cases, and New Year celebrations there were the same as ever.

 In Chinese societies, the Lunar New Year celebration that falls in February in 2021 generally takes precedence over the solar New Year, on Jan.
 1. While celebrations of the Western holiday have been growing more common in recent decades, this year will be more muted.